 Today was an uneventful day in our household.
 Maybe that’s common for many, but not at our house.
 In our home there’s often a meltdown of some sort.

 Now, the shouting starts.
 “I hate music.”
 Then the stamping of the feet and banging on the walls adds to the chorus.
 Then the tears flow.
 “I hate it.
 Everyone is so mean and I can’t read notes.”
 I wait it out.
 I don’t react.
 Three minutes of upset and I’ve waited.
 I finally respond, “Honey, you’ve only been taking cornet for 30 minutes a week for 4 months.
 I’m not sure you should’ve mastered reading notes, already.”
 More tears and more “I hate instrumental music.”
 The final plea,”If you hadn’t paid for the instrument would you let me quit?”
 My answer: “Only give up if you’ve given it your best.
 Only quit if you’re truly beaten.”
 He’s still angry.
 But I stay calm.

-And then there’s a calm silence.
+I let my comment hang in the air.
 I move on to dinner preparation.
 Thirty minutes later I hear rather smooth scales as a beginning brass player toots his own horn. . . literally.
 And it’s music to my ears.